LG Dishwasher: not draining

 Urgency: Medium

-Important Tips for Lg Models
+Important Tips for LG Models

 • LG dishwashers often have internal drain pump and impeller assemblies that are distinct parts; LG troubleshooting guides emphasize cleaning filters and hose alignment first